Interested in Leanplum?

 Finally, push notifications are great for reminding dormant users why they downloaded the app in the first place.

-Combined with other mobile marketing methods, push notifications are an essential to for marketers who want to acquire, convert and retain users.
+Combined with other mobile marketing methods, push notifications are essential to for marketers who want to acquire, convert and retain users.